-- Remove the cinnamon stick and using a food prcessor purée the apples.
+- Remove the cinnamon stick and using an immersion blender purée the apples.

-- When they have cooled store in clear sterilized jars.
+- Set aside to cool and store in clear sterilized jars.

 I had leftover apple sauce, so one day I made some turnovers.
 During lent or if you are vegan, you can substitute butter with margarine.
 Also, instead of the egg + milk glaze, you can brush them with orange juice or just skip the glaze entirely.
 The glaze is only to give them a nice colour.